openknowledge-archive/opsmanual/sysadmin/services/blogfarm.rst

 -  Log into `WPEngine's Zendesk platform <https://wpengine.zendesk.com/>`__.
 You should see "OKFN.org" organisation.
 -  Click on "*SUBMIT A REQUEST*\ ".
-Bobby, Joel and Nils should be automatically CCed onto the ticket.
+Joel, Nick, and Nigel should be automatically CCed onto the ticket.

 Their core support times are 9:00-18:00 US Central Time (WPE sits in